CraigglesO/lycheeJS/guides/CONTRIBUTION.md

 When you've found something you like to work on, you can assign an issue to yourself so that the other lycheeJS team members know what you're working on.
-This helps them to help you, they love to help you :)
+This helps them to help you and they love to help you :)

 ![How to assign an Issue](./asset/contribution-assignissue.png)